ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Labeled Boxes: A Beginner’s Guide to JavaScript Variables - <a href="https://medium.com/@hifzawaheed06/labeled-boxes-a-beginners-guide-to-javascript-variables-4798f9f02c86?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hifza Waheed`**

+<blockquote>Variables act as labeled storage boxes.
+When a code is written, there should be a way to hold onto information, like a user’s name, a…
+Continue reading on Medium »</blockquote>

+<h3>2.
 React best practices: Component composition — Part 2 - <a href="https://medium.com/@javieroh94/react-best-practices-component-composition-part-2-811715833d3e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Hyunjin Oh`**

 <blockquote>Not a Medium member?
 Read the story for free here!
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 How I Optimized a Slow React App Without Rewriting It - <a href="https://javascript.plainenglish.io/how-i-optimized-a-slow-react-app-without-rewriting-it-d6a7f4e83dda?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Same codebase, same features — just smarter rendering that cut re-renders by 80%.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 Complete Java Full Stack Developer Roadmap: From Beginner to Job-Ready - <a href="https://medium.com/@graduatetrainieinstitute/complete-java-full-stack-developer-roadmap-from-beginner-to-job-ready-49c7663dfffd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Graduatetrainieinstitute`**

 <blockquote>Java Full Stack Development is one of the most popular career paths for students and aspiring software professionals in 2026.
 Continue reading on Medium »</blockquote>

-<h3>4.
-The JavaScript Loop I Never Used… Until It Solved the Perfect Problem (PART 2) - <a href="https://medium.com/codetodeploy/the-javascript-loop-i-never-used-until-it-solved-the-perfect-problem-part-2-b2d261fe8314?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>One underrated feature that completely changed how I process data.
-Continue reading on CodeToDeploy »</blockquote>

-<h3>5.
-How I Build Real-Time Apps With WebSockets and Node.js - <a href="https://javascript.plainenglish.io/how-i-build-real-time-apps-with-websockets-and-node-js-9f0491f7296e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>Users wanted live updates — I delivered without breaking a sweat.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>